plpxsk/bert-qa/alt/README.md

 HuggingFace (`hf`) is highest-level, PyTorch and Tensorflow are lower-level implementations.

-To run:
+# How to run

-- These have separate requirements.txt
+- These have separate `requirements.txt`
 - First train (to get weights), then infer
-- These are ran from root project dir to use `utils.py` and similar.
+- Scripts are ran from root project dir to use `utils.py` and similar.
 See `Makefile` in root